Menu

 Q. What do I do if my child has a dental emergency?

 A. Please call our office as soon as you determine that your child needs emergency dental care.
 We will be glad to work your child in to the schedule if your child requires urgent dental care during regular business hours.
-If you or your child is an established patient of record, after hours or over the holidays, please call our office for the doctors’ emergency contact numbers.
+If your child is an established patient of record, after hours or over the holidays, please call our office for the doctors' emergency contact numbers.

 Q. What are your sterilization procedures?